 Supervised practical experience in an approved food service system assigned by the Coordinator; supervised jointly by a director on the job and the college instructor.
 May be repeated for a maximum of six hours credit.
+Currently courses are available in P. Pastry and S. Savory.
 (F, Sp, Su)